wanzxploit/obfuscator/README.md

 1. Copy this repository to your device.
 2. Open a terminal and navigate to the directory containing the script.
-3. Run the script with the command: `./obfuscator.sh`
+3. Run the script with the command: `bash obfuscator.sh`

 Follow the on-screen instructions to select the programming language and provide the required file names.
 The script will perform obfuscation based on the chosen language and create the obfuscated output file.